joel-day/LeetCode-Workspace/README.md

 This mono-repo makes LeetCode practice easy.
 Scroll down to see my LeetCode journal - I fill this out when i practice.

-## Custom Tools
+## Flashcards

-- **Flashcards**: Used 'tkinter' to create a flashcard app for practicing.
-Use the "add_flashcard.ipynb" notebook to add cards.
-Run the bash shortcut below in the terminal to open the flashcard UI.
+- I used 'tkinter' to create a flashcard app for practicing.
+- Use the "add_flashcard.ipynb" notebook to add cards.
+- Run the bash shortcut below in the terminal to open the flashcard UI.
 ```bash
 flashcards
 ```

+## Other tools

 - **Load Sites**: Used 'webbrowser' to pull up leetcode and chatgpt in the browser to begin working.
 ```bash